Chapter 6 Layout

 4 |

-is close to the previous one but merge
+Function merge_h_range is close to the previous one but merges

 merge_h_range(myft,